Code-Institute-Submissions/mysan91-MS3_/README.md

 * Posibility to se att the completed tasks.

 ### Technologies used

 Languages:

 * HTML5
 HTML was used for the main structure of the website.
 * CSS3
 CSS was used to style and change sizes.
 * Javascript
 Was used on the dynamic functions on the site
 * Python3
 Used as Back-End programming language

+Frameworks, libraies and other

+* Materialize
+  Materialize is used to design the framework.

 * Pymongo
  Used as Python's API for MongoDB intergration.

+* Flask
-* Flask rendering template, URIs Requests and the flash messages.
+ Rendering template, URIs Requests and the flash messages.

+* BSON
-* BSON for accessing the data in MongoDB and to access IDs.
+  for accessing the data in MongoDB and to access IDs.

+* Werkzeug
-* Werkzeug was user to hash password when registering to the site and encrypting on MongoDB.
+   Werkzeug is used for the User to hash password when registering to the site and encrypting on MongoDB.

-Database:
+* MongoDB
-* MongoDB was used to store all data for the website.
+   MongoDB is used to store all data for the website.

 * Heroku
   Used for hosting my full stack app.

 Requests and flash messages.
 * Jquery

 JQuery was used for materialize features that needed javascript.
 * Materialize CSS

-Tools & Libraries:
-*	Gitpod
-* Github
-*	Font-Awsome
-*	Google Fonts
-* Google Chrome